Azure-Samples/azure-sql-db-developers-workshop/docs/8-ai-language.md

     ],
     ```

+1. You also have an example of how the returned JSON can be easily converted into a table using OPENJSON.

 1. If you want to experiment with this, you can change the **ProductDescriptionID** in the SQL statement that sets the message.
 Some values you can use are 661, 1062, or 647.

 ### Entity Linking